jbortiz0623/supermarket-project/README.md

 #### Bonus
 * Add a button to delete items from our shopping list.
 * Include prices for each shopping item, and update the shopping cart with your grand total.
 Google the `data` attribute and see how you can take advantage of that to include data related to your HTML.
-* Use jQuery to add beautiful effects and animations to your user interactions.
 * So far, our programs have reset their variables as soon as the page is refreshed, so we don't have any data that persists.
-Modern browsers provide us with `localStorage`, a lightweight option for us to save information in the browser that persists through page refreshes.
+Modern browsers provide us with `localStorage` or `sessionStorage`, a lightweight option for us to save information in the browser that persists through page refreshes.
 Implement `localStorage` to save our shopping list.
+* Use jQuery to add beautiful effects and animations to your user interactions.

 ### Resources
 * [jQuery data() function](https://api.jquery.com/jquery.data/)